Skip to main content

-Showing posts with label Allergies.
-Show all posts
+Showing posts with the label Allergies

 Random Tidbits

 Well, well, well....car repairs loom over us once again.
 Our college daughter who is 2 1/2 hours away, drove home with car problems.
+I guess it's time to go car shopping, unless Hub-ster the mechanic can pull miracles today.

 Weeds Anyone?

+Hubby had this brainy idea a few years to till up this lot, which is south of the largest garden, and north of yet another newly tilled garden lot (which has popcorn and pumpkin).
 As you can see, there is a ton of grass and weeds in there.
 We used plastic the last two years to plant our squash and the vegetables did terrible.
 This year there is no plastic, so there are tons of weeds.
+In that one garden (photo above) is zucchini, yellow straight-neck squash, spaghetti squash, and cucumbers (at the fence).
+Really, they are in there.

 Post Lady Delivers ~ Citrus Water and Other Misc ~ Preparing